GiadaSimonetti/CV/README.md

 Before starting Makers Academy, I taught myself javascript and jQuery and made some projects (see [Other projects](https://github.com/GiadaSimonetti/OtherProjects)).

-During 12-week Makers course I have deeply experienced pair programming, retro, stands up.
+During the 12-week Makers Academy course I have deeply experienced pair programming, retro, stands up.

-In the last two weeks of the course, we chose to do a new language for the backend (Elixir) with a new framework (Phoenix) and use a new Javscript library (React) for the frontend.
+In the last two weeks of the course, we chose to do a new language for the backend (Elixir) with a new framework (Phoenix) and use a new Javascript library (React) for the frontend.
 As a group we faced many challenges but we used them as learning opportunities, to push and develop ourselves.

 #### Team-worker